mitric-lab/programming_theochem/src/02-symbolic_computation/02-calculus.md

 Let us start by
 evaluating the limit
 $$\lim_{x\to 0} \frac{\sin(x)}{x}$$
-We first define our variable \\( x \\) and the expression inside on the right hand side.
+We first define our variable \\( x \\) and the expression inside on the right-hand side.
 Then we can use the method `limit` to evaluate the limit for \\( x \to 0 \\).
 ```python
 {{#include ../codes/02-symbolic_computation/calculus.py:limit}}